Kiss and Cry (film): Plot

 Carley Elle Allison (Sarah Fisher) is a 17-year-old competitive figure skater in Toronto.
-Her motto is, always smile / find a reason to be happy.
-She has a lot going for her: she’s working to gain a place on Canada’s national team, and gaining momentum, she enjoys singing, has a great family and friends and at a party, she meets John, a handsome and sweet guy (Luke Bilyk) from her biology class.
+Her motto is "always smile" or "find a reason to be happy".
+She has a lot going for her: she is working to gain a place on Canada’s national team, and gaining momentum, she enjoys singing, has a great family and friends, and at a party, she meets John, a handsome and sweet guy (Luke Bilyk) from her biology class.

-Just as things seem they couldn't get any better, they get worse.
-Carley starts to feel sick, she begins to experience a severe shortage of breath, which is initially dismissed as asthma.
+Just as things seem to be going well, they suddenly get worse.
+Carley starts to feel sick; she begins to experience a severe shortage of breath, which is initially dismissed as asthma.
 The inhaler she is prescribed doesn’t fix her difficulty breathing, so a doctor runs some tests.
-After collapsing on a date with John, she's taken to the hospital, where doctors find a rare form of cancerous tumor (melanoma), outside her trachea.
+After collapsing on a date with John, she's taken to the hospital, where doctors find a rare form of cancerous tumor (melanoma) outside her trachea.
 Determined to beat the illness, Carly first undergoes tracheal surgery and weeks later, chemotherapy.

-Carley deals with "this little set back in my life” with a positive view always.
+Carley deals with "this little setback in my life” with a positive view always.
 Her family can find humor while changing a tracheostomy tube.
 One day, when John stays at her parents’ to make dinner, she loses a lock of hair.
-She warns him it will only get worse and if he decides to stay, he must stay positive.
+She warns him it will only get worse and that if he decides to stay, he must stay positive.
 He declares his love for her.

-Some days later, we see Carley doing her vlog bald, and directly afterwards John asks her to the prom outside her window with a drum set.
+Some days later, Carley records her vlog bald, and directly afterwards, John asks her to the prom outside her window with a drum set.
 She takes him to the rink to teach him to skate.
 As they are leaving, she bumps into two of her former skating teammates and gets rebuffed by one of them.
-Selena Gomez gives her encouragement on her Youtube video soon after.
+Selena Gomez gives her encouragement on her YouTube video soon after.